You are currently viewing Travel rules and countries’ entry requirements: introduction

 • A relatively common requirement

-Here are more details on the requirement for other vaccines:
+Here are more details on the requirement for vaccines:

 • Not to be confused with vaccines that are recommended but not mandatory